Braves vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has 66 hits with 20 doubles, three triples, 10 home runs, 31 walks and 38 RBI.
-He's also stolen four bases.
+- McMahon has put up 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
+He has driven in 38 runs with four stolen bases.

-- McMahon hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 outings he is batting .289 with four doubles, a triple, a home run, six walks and four RBI.
+- McMahon hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is batting .342 with four doubles, a triple, a home run, six walks and four RBI.

 McMahon Recent Games